Mitigating Domestic Violence-Related Charges

 Will I Still Have A Criminal Record?

-If you ended up getting convicted of trespassing, for example, then you have a trespassing conviction on your record that you could probably get expunged or dismissed later on.
+If you were convicted of trespassing, for example, you would have a trespassing conviction on your record that you could probably get expunged or dismissed later on.
 It doesn't go off your record, but it shows as a dismissed case.
 That gets a little bit complicated in domestic violence cases where people are being arrested for one thing but convicted of another thing.

 The record shows what you're arrested for, it shows what you were convicted of, and ultimately, if you can get it expunged or dismissed, when people look it up, they'll see that it's expunged or dismissed.
 The only way you can wipe a domestic violence record off is to be in a position where you are not charged with domestic violence.
 That way, you have no charges appear on your record.